Steps to Studying Abroad

 The following steps will make the process of obtaining an international education as simple as possible.

-Study abroad information sessions are held at every Tuesday at 1 p.m. during the fall and spring semesters in 1108 Boylan Hall.
+Study abroad general information sessions are held at every Tuesday at 1 p.m. in 1108 Boylan Hall.
 Find out about opportunities to study abroad, costs of study abroad, academic considerations, financial aid and scholarships, and how to choose a program that is best for you.
 This is the perfect opportunity to have all of your questions answered.

 2) Think About the Experience You Want to Have

 Create the experience you wish by considering the following: What countries appeal to you?
 Would you like to learn or practice a foreign language, or study in English?
 What would you like to study?
 Do you want to go abroad for a few weeks, a semester, or an academic year?
 Would you like to interact more with local people or with other American students?
 Are you interested in a program that offers a lot of support or would you like to be independent while abroad?

 Talk with your friends and professors who have study abroad knowledge.
 Also, browse the Internet by searching for "study abroad" and the topic and/or region you're interested in exploring.
 If you're interested in directly enrolling in a foreign institution, visit the institution's website and look information for "visiting students."
 Some excellent websites include the following:

 4) Discuss Your Plan With an Academic Advisor